logo

 [ADVERTISEMENT]

-They weigh about 4-9 grams and are only typically 10.5 centimeters or 4 inches in length.
+They weigh about 4-9 grams and are typically only 10.5 centimeters or 4 inches in length.

-They weigh about 4-9 grams and are only typically 10.5 centimeters or 4 inches in length.
+They weigh about 4-9 grams and are typically only 10.5 centimeters or 4 inches in length.

 joinus12345